j-hui/fidget.nvim/doc/fidget.md

 #### text.spinner

 Animation shown in fidget title when its tasks are ongoing.
-Can either be the name of one of the predefined [fidet-spinners](#fidget-spinners), or an array of strings representing each frame of the animation.
+Can either be the name of one of the predefined [fidget-spinners](#spinners), or an array of strings representing each frame of the animation.

 Type: `string` or `[string]` (default: `"pipe"`)